jan-the-one/jaeger-boshrelease/README.md

 - Add the grpcClient to Jaeger as a package []
 - Write job scripts []
 - Add properties for the configs of each component []
+- * In particular, add properties to specify details of Jaeger Query (dashboard), and external storages like Cassandra
+- * *
+- Explore NGINX-based tracing []
+- Explore OpenTelemetry relations to Prometheus/Graphite []

 ---